bismuthfoundation/Bismuth-Docker/node/readme.md

 - make build-nc  (no cache)
 - publish

-Edit makefile for version prior to publish
+Edit makefile for version prior to publish.

+# Help

+Head over to our Discord for any help: https://discord.gg/8KvA3JU